'IN SHOCK': Passing Driver Details Attempt To Save Woman, Child Trapped In Nutley House Fire

 Seconds later, firefighters pulled up.

-"I screamed at them that there were people still in there, and I saw them spring into action," Capiro said.
+"I screamed at them that there were people still in there, and I saw them spring into action," Caprio said.

 The grandfather, his daughter and his grandson were reportedly transported to the hospital.
 Their conditions were unknown as of 4 p.m.